xiangminxufsu/pythonfun/README.md

 =================================================================================================

 Hi!
 Welcome to my mini python project!
-This repo contains three interesting mini Python projects.
+This repo contains three interesting mini Python projects:

 * The first one can transfer any 'open street map' source file into a jpeg picture.
 * The second one can parse IMDB rating file,extract movie name, year, ratings and more,